The UFC Top Fights to Look out for in 2016

 Daniel Cormier vs Jon Jones

-The UFC have tentatively penciled in a light heavyweight matchup between Daniel Cormier and former champ Jon Jones for the fist ever card in New York’s Madison Square Gardens.
+The UFC has tentatively pencilled in a light heavyweight matchup between Daniel Cormier and former champ Jon Jones for the fist ever card in New York’s Madison Square Gardens.
 Jones who was stripped of the title will be looking to start where he finished when he last faced Cormier, winning a unanimous decision victory at UFC 182.

 Cormier will be looking to solidify himself as the undisputed light heavyweight king by dispensing with the Jon Jones demons of yesteryear.
 Always supremely confident, Cormier feels that he is now in a much better position to deal with Jones once the two eventually meet in the not too distant future.